Roultabie/quoteme/README.md

 _2013-06-14 :_
 - Fixed RSS (dates, links other errors like {item} in source,
 - Foreach control for json and csv parser.

+##Licence :

+Q.uote.me is distributed under the zlib/libpng License :

+Copyright (c) 2013 Daniel Douat, [Aélys Informatique](http://aelys-info.fr)

+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions :

+1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+3. This notice may not be removed or altered from any source distribution.